geogardenclub/geogardenclub.github.io/docs/user-guide/faq.md

 <img width="300" src="/img/user-guide/faq/faq-observations-1.png"/>

 That's the simplest way, but it's usually not the *best* way.
 The best way is to attach your Observation to the specific Planting you are observing.
-To do that, you go to the Gardens tab of your Home screen, then click the "Details" button to show the Timeline view of your Garden.
+To do that, you go to the Gardens tab of your Home screen, then tap the "Details" button to show the Timeline view of your Garden.
 For example,

 <img width="300" src="/img/user-guide/faq/faq-observations-2.png"/>